 If you add hot roux to a hot liquid, you WILL form lumps that will be almost impossible to remove save straining.
 If you have to add a portion of the liquid to the roux and get the mixture happening (Which is how I do it), that works just as fine.
 Then, once the roux has begun to incorporate you can add the remaining liquid and bring it back up to temperature.

 |200g / 6 oz||200g / 6 oz||400g / 12 oz||4L / 1 Gal||Light|

 |250g / 8 oz||250g / 8 oz||500g / 1 lbs||4L / 1 Gal||Medium|

 |375g / 12 oz||375g / 12 oz||750g / 24 oz||4L / 1 Gal||Heavy|

 - Do not use aluminum pots as the scraping of the metal whisk will turn light grey and impart a metallic flavor.
 This will also cause aluminum to be ingested which some have claimed cause health concerns.

 - Use proper heavy pots to prevent the scorching of sauces or burning during long cooking times

 - Do not use extreme temperatures.
 Roux should be no colder than room temp so the fat will not fully solidify.
-Extremely hot roux is dangerous and can cause burns via splattering when combined with liquid.
-Stock should not be ice cold with roux as the roux will become just as cold and will solidify and be difficult to whisk out.
+Extremely hot roux is dangerous and can cause burns via splattering when combined with the liquid.
+The stock should not be ice cold with a roux as the roux will become just as cold and will solidify and be difficult to whisk out.

 - Avoid over thickening your product.
 Roux does not fully reach its potential until the liquid reaches its simmering point.
 It will not immediately see results until it heats up.
 If you must cook a sauce for a long period of time, consider using the reduction method.